overblocklabs/frontend-app/README.md

 </p>

-# Lotellar – Decentralized Voting & Lottery System
+# Lotellar – Lottery System

 ## 🧠 Summary
 Lotellar is a fully decentralized Web3 application built on the Stellar Soroban smart contract platform that enables trustless lotteries and transparent voting.
 Designed with transparency, user-friendliness, and accessibility in mind, Lotellar aims to democratize participation in public draws and polls using blockchain-native identity and randomness.